 Once upon a time, Dynasty Warriors had just gone through a horrible break-up from lover, The Legend of Zelda.
-While trying to cope, drowning sorrows with whiskey, that was the day that the meeting with Dragon Quest occurred, leading to a love child that was aptly named Dragon Quest Heroes, nine months later.
+While trying to cope, drowning sorrows with whiskey, that was the day that the meeting with Dragon Quest occurred, leading to a love child that was aptly named Dragon Quest Heroes: The World Tree’s Woe and the Blight Below, nine months later.

 Developed by Omega Force and published by Square-Enix, this game combines several elements from two widely beloved franchises.
 From the confessional mechanic of the Dragon Quest series in order to save your progress to the utter hack-N-slash buffet of Dynasty Warriors that welcomes you; it’s a beautiful marriage but not one without it’s flaws.